“It’s not how many times you get knocked down that count, it’s how many times you get back up. ” —George A. Custer

 - App: Curable – app that includes pain education, problem solving and meditation https://www.curablehealth.com/

 - See also Mindfulness/Meditation section

 - “Headspace”- www.headspace.com or download headspace phone app.
-Ten minute mindfulness mediations made simple.
-First ten mediations are free.
+Ten minute mindfulness meditations made simple.
+First ten meditations are free.
 Useful animations about the brain and negative thoughts.

 - Buddhify app

 - Smiling Mind app – also has meditations for children and adolescents

 - “The Happiness Trap” or the comic version “The Happiness Trap Pocketbook” by Russ Harris are excellent publications that cover the basics of ACT (acceptance and commitment therapy) and mindfulness. www.actmindfully.com.au